All You Need to Know About UX Design as a Startup Founder

 What Is UX Design?

 The primary goal of UXD is to ensure that a user seamlessly interacts with a software product or service.
 This involves usability, branding, functionality, and much more.
 UXD is user-centric, meaning that the design is defined by the user and not vice versa.
-UX designers must study the user’s behavior within the product, understand their motivation, and improve their experience.
+Within UX agency designers must study the user’s behavior within the product, understand their motivation, and improve their experience.

 UX and UI Design: What’s the Difference?